2017 Plains-wanderer Report

 of native pine and eremophilas.
 Black honeyeaters might be about if

-the eremophilas are flowering and white-backed swallow, one of the neatest
+the eremophilas are flowering and the lovely white-backed swallow is often present around the sandhills.

 Out on the plains proper,

-if the rains have been good, brown songlark, singing bushlark and white-winged
+if the rains have been good, brown songlark, Horsfield's bushlark and white-winged

 fairy-wren should be seen; likewise, the other denizens of the